ajay9634/winlator-ajay/README.md

 # About this mod
 added some useful files and environment

+# current status

+work has been shifted to Ajay prefix. checkout here

 # Installation

 1. Download and install the APK from [GitHub Releases](https://github.com/ajay9634/winlator/releases)